 Verify Length for Media Server Locale and Application Directory Variables

 If you include Set Variable nodes for the media server, locale, and/or application directories, make sure that the values you set for them do not exceed the Maximum Length settings for their corresponding expanded call variables.

-For example, suppose you include a Set Variable node for the media server with a value of "http://mysubdomain.mydomain.co.uk".
-That string is 33 characters long.
+For example, if you include a Set Variable node for the media server with a value of "http://mysubdomain.mydomain.co.uk", the string is 33 characters long.
 Therefore, the Maximum Length setting for the user.microapp.media_server expanded call variable must be 33 or greater.
-If it is not, you must increase the Maximum Length setting for the variable using CCE administrator tool.
 Otherwise, the server name is truncated in the HTTP request for the file and the file is not found.